davidcastells/BigInteger/README.md

 * c_apint: A C implementation using the ap_uint template type (unsigned version of ap_int).
 This type is used by several HLS tools to describe arbitrary length integer numbers.

+* c_apint_radix: A C implementation using arrays with [usually] a higher radix.
+The cpp/c/c_base/c_array versions uses arrays of limbs of 32 bits.
+On the other hand c_apint version uses all the final bitwidth in intermediate operations.
+On the other hand this version uses arrays of a radix (either 64, 128, etc.)